ChristianAndrango/Samsung-Notes/README.md

 # If you're dealing with that annoying "connecting to a service" pop-up or Samsung Notes freezing while trying to sync, here's what you can do:

 1. Firstly, you need to install the Winget package manager.
-You can download it from this [link](https://www.microsoft.com/store/productid/9NBLGGH4NNS1?ocid=pdpshare).
+You can download it from this [microsoft store link](https://www.microsoft.com/store/productid/9NBLGGH4NNS1?ocid=pdpshare).

 2. After installing Winget, open a Command Prompt window and enter the following command: `winget install 9P98T77876KZ`.
 This command will install the Samsung Account application.